4D3N Homestay

 Travel plans change — if something comes up, message us and we'll do our best to find a solution.
 We've never left a traveler stuck.

 "Four days and I didn't see another tour group.
-We crossed three rivers on bamboo bridges, slept in a Red Dao home in Ban Ho, and ate the best food of the entire trip cooked over a clay fire.
+We met four different ethnic minorities, slept in a Tay family home in Ban Ho, and ate the best food of the entire trip cooked over a clay fire.
+The story behind Tiger Mountain and meeting the Xa Pho — one of the smallest tribes in Vietnam — were things I'd never have found on my own.
 Nothing on any booking site prepared me for how different this feels from the standard Sapa tour."

 "The accommodation is basic — wooden platforms, cold water tap outside.
 But you're not here for a hotel.
 The evenings with the families were worth every step.
 My only note: bring good waterproof boots — Day 3 had some wet sections."